YorkDevelopers/venimus/docs/APIs_for_GroupMembers.md

 ### Business Rules

-* The user must be either a sysadmin administrator or a member of the group to retrieve the members list.
+* The user must be either a sysadmin administrator or an approved member of the group to retrieve the members list.

 * 404 is returned if the group does not exist.